Chettsy-Git/Chettsy-Git.github.io/README.md

 <!-- # Chettsy-Git.github.io -->
-# A personal website for IAT355.
+# Assignment 2 - A personal website for IAT355.
 It includes a home page with my information and resume type data, as well as custom visualizations.
 It was coded in Visual Studio Code, using languages like HTML, CSS, and JavaScript.
 It will be uploaded to a repository and available on GitHub.